What is a sales funnel, how does it work, and how do you use it to generate more sales?

 Sales Funnel Magic

-Example Sales Funnel from SupportMy.Website:- Write down your current funnel.
-Seriously, get a piece of paper and a pencil and write all this stuff out.
+- Write down your current funnel – get a piece of paper and a pencil and write all this stuff out.

 - Figure out a way to get people coming into your funnel to give you their email address.
-I recommend using a ‘Lead Magnet’ for this to start.
+We recommend using a ‘Lead Magnet’ for this to start.
 A lead magnet is something on your website that offers to give some information away in exchange for the email address.
-A great lead magnet system is Convertful.com, we use it on tons of our systems.
+A great lead magnet system is Convertful.com, and we use it on tons of our systems.

-- Once you have the email address, send them the thing they asked for, but also send them great information about how to solve the problem you now know they have.
+- Once you have the email address, send them the thing they asked for, but also send them great information about how to solve the problem that you now know they have.

 - Based on what they click on in the emails you send them, figure out what other problems they have and what they’re interested in.

-- Send them information that educates them on how to solve those problems as well and how your product or products solve those problems.
+- Send them information that educates them on how to solve those problems as well, and how your product or products solve those problems.

 - Take them to a page where they can opt-in to a meeting, webinar, or call.